1. Home

 Any person, whether at the end of life or not, has the right to express their wishes for care in the event of incapacity to consent to care.
 They can do this by:

-• writing a living will;
+• writing a living or biological will

-• writing down their wishes on a sheet of paper, dating it and signing it;
+• writing down their wishes on a sheet of paper, dating it and signing it

-• recording a video in which they express their wishes;
+• recording a video in which they express their wishes

-• making a mandate in anticipation of incapacity;
+• making a protection mandate

 You can contact the Commission:

-Last update: March 7, 2024
+Last update: October 30, 2024

-Was the information on this page useful to you?
+Was the information on this page helpful?